 - Gallery 2: depicts the culture and the daily life from the Heian to the Azuchi-Momoyama periods (8th to 16th century CE) and covers court culture, the Kamakura shogunate, the Sengoku Period, the life of commoners in the 14th-16th centuries, and Japan's maritime history and first contacts with China and Western powers as well a the history of printing.

-- Gallery 3: covers the culture and the daily life from the early Edo Period, the growing trade within Japan and with foreign powers, the phenomenon of urbanization, village life as well as maps of early modern Japan.
+- Gallery 3: covers the culture and the daily life from the early Edo Period, the growing trade within Japan and with foreign powers, the phenomenon of urbanisation, village life as well as maps of early modern Japan.

 - Gallery 6: modern Japan from 1920 to the 1970s, social change in the light of war and peace.